Table of Contents

 geom_point(size=4)

-Since we didn’t use the shape argument to specify a point shape, ggplot2 used the default shape of a filled-in circle.
+Since we did not explicitly use the shape argument to specify a point shape, ggplot2 utilized the default shape, which is a solid, filled-in circle.

-The following code shows how to create a scatter plot in ggplot2 using an empty triangle (shape=2) for the point shape:
+The following R code illustrates how to create a scatterplot using an empty triangle (shape=2) for the point shape, providing a clear visual modification from the default:

 library(ggplot2)